Lip balm is not created equally. For just a little bit more money, you can buy lip balm without palm oil.

 - Vanilla Madagascar

 Check out their extensive product list.
-All of their balms are palm oil free.
+Badger confirmed all of their balms are palm oil free.
 They also offer lip tints.

 - Booda Butter Naked Lip Balm